How to Make Award-Winning Pinto Beans

 Can I use canned beans?

-You can, but the flavor won’t be the same.
-Dried beans absorb more of the seasoning during the long cook time, giving you better results.
+You can use canned beans in a pinch, but the flavor and texture won’t be quite the same.
+Dried beans absorb more of the seasoning during the long cook time and develop a creamier interior, which makes a big difference when you’re after that “all-day simmered” flavor.

 Is SuckleBusters Pinto Bean Seasoning spicy?